Welcome to geoffreymiller.info

 Languages:

 I’m a native speaker of English and a fluent speaker of German, as I lived in Germany for many years.
 I also speak Swedish and Spanish.
-My main focus now is on learning Arabic and Russian – I’ve also lived in the Middle East (Egypt, Oman, Tunisia) and in Belarus.
+My main focus now is on learning Arabic and Russian.
+I’ve lived and travelled extensively in the Middle East/North Africa (where I spent extended periods in Egypt, Oman and Tunisia to learn Arabic from 2017-19) and Belarus (where I attended Russian courses in the summer of 2018).
+I have a podcast for practising my Arabic and Russian skills and my YouTube channel also contains some other examples.

 Media/publications/talks: